Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Setting context when creating a new project

 Let's say you want to create a new project called MyLatest.
-You can automatically set the project ID and primary branch ID context at the same time as you create the project.
+You can automatically set the project ID at the same time as you create the project.

-This creates a hidden file with the following context details:
+This creates a hidden .neon file by default with the following context:

 {